qlawmarq/resume/Curriculum vitae_English.md

 #### Development of a system for purchasing insurance for a major insurance company in Japan

 - Support the development of an application to assist in explaining and applying for insurance products.
-- Developed new features, as one of the 20+ team members
 - Responsible for development and testing
 - Application technologies
   - C#